jamieomaguire/lit-storybook/readme.md

 Lit does not provide a way to work with plain CSS files unfortunately.
 However if you use the VSCode plugin `lit-plugin` by Rune Mehlsen then you will get CSS intellisense and syntax highlighting when writing CSS within the `css` function provided by Lit.

 The only prop currently used by the component is `size`.
-It doesn't do anything except render in the component so you can see it being reactive when you change the value in Storybook.
+It is reactive and can be changed in storybook.
+When set it will alter the size of the button via padding.

 I've also provided a slot in the button to add other content.